ghzeni/blockgame-guide/README.md

 ===================

 >Focus on Mining
-Mining is probably the single most important way of getting things in BlockGame.
+Mining is probably the single most important way of getting things in Blockgame.
 Leveling up your Mining tools as fast as possible will allow you to get more materials than any other skill.
 Right off the start, focus on getting a Brass Pickaxe so you can mine Iron.

 >Don't use Coal